AVR3-Training-Centre/.github/profile/README.md

 ---

 <p align="center">
-  <sub>© [Year]–present ARC Training Centre for Automated Vehicles in Rural and Remote Regions.
+  <sub>© 2025-present ARC Training Centre for Automated Vehicles in Rural and Remote Regions.
 Content is provided under the terms of the <a href="LICENSE">MIT Licence</a> unless otherwise stated.</sub>
 </p>